From area weather and population to major cultural assets, here are some at-a-glance facts about Raleigh and Wake County.

 SPORTS: Sports and outdoor enthusiasts will find plenty to cheer about.
 Hockey fans can catch the excitement of the NHL Carolina Hurricanes.
 Relax outdoors at a Carolina Mudcats Single-A baseball game or at WakeMed Soccer Park watching the Carolina RailHawks, men's pro soccer.
 The area is also home to stock car racing and great college athletics.

-ARTS & CULTURE: Raleigh has an exceptionally diverse art scene.
+ARTS AND CULTURE: Raleigh has an exceptionally diverse art scene.
 Visitors can see a Broadway show, view original plays in theatres and outside in the parks, listen to the North Carolina Opera or North Carolina Symphony or watch the Carolina Ballet.
-The Progress Energy Center for the Performing Arts has a suite of facilities for almost any size performance, including a state-of-the-art symphonic music hall.
+The Duke Energy Center for the Performing Arts has a suite of facilities for almost any size performance, including a state-of-the-art symphonic music hall.

 MUSEUMS: Raleigh is home to three major state museums--of art, history and natural sciences (all are free).
 The North Carolina Museum of Art celebrated its 50th anniversary in April 1997 and opened a $75 million expansion of iconic gallery and public spaces in April 2010.
 The North Carolina Museum of History, which moved to its current facility in 1994, provides innovative exhibits that tell the state's history.
 Across the Bicentennial Plaza, the North Carolina Museum of Natural Sciences moved into a beautiful new facility in April 2000 becoming the Southeast's largest natural history museum: it opened the state-of-the-art Nature Research Center, a new wing of the museum in April 2012.
 Marbles Kids Museum also gives kids a chance to be hands-on with role-playing and special exhibits.
 Marbles is also operating North Carolina's only large-screen 3D IMAX theatre next door.